tytydraco/yessleep/out/We_went_on_a_vacation_to_Japan_I_wish_we_never_did.md

 If you're planning to go on a vacation soon, please read this story.
 We made a mistake of trying to be adventurous and it cost more than we thought it ever would.
 My name is Liam, I'm 18 years old.
-I worked part time jobs ever since I got into highschool to be able to afford a vacation before going to college.
+I worked part time jobs ever since I got into high school to be able to afford a vacation before going to college.

 The reason I wanted to do this was because, once I left for college, I'd be either stuck in my room studying, or going to low budget college parties, neither of which sounded great.
 Three of my best friends from high school also had the same idea.